-In June 1993 I obtained my degree in Biology at the University of Barcelona (UB).
-I continued my studies in the Biochemistry Dept. and the Cell Biology Dept. of the Medical School (UB).
-In July 1998 I obtained my PhD and I moved to the laboratory of Prof RG Parton in the University of Queensland (Australia) as a NHMRC Research Officer.
-My professional independent research career started in 2002 when I was awarded a "Ramón y Cajal" grant from the Spanish Science and Technology Ministry.
-In November 2006 I obtained an I3 grant from the same ministry and in November 2007 I was incorporated as an ICREA Research Professor at the Cell Proliferation and Signalling team (IDIBAPS).
-In addition, I am Associated Professor in the Cell Biology Dept. of the Medical School (UB).
-Today I combine my research with teaching in biomedical sciences and in a PhD Programme for young investigators. www.celltrafficbcn.cat/Home.html.
+In June 1993, I obtained my degree in Biology at the University of Barcelona (UB).
+I continued my studies in the Biochemistry and the Cell Biology Departments of the Medical School (UB).
+In July 1998, I obtained my PhD and I moved to the laboratory of Professor Robert G Parton (IMB-UQ, Australia) as a NHMRC Research Officer.
+My independent research career started in 2001 when I was awarded a "Ramón y Cajal" grant from the Spanish Science and Technology Ministry.
+In November 2006, I obtained an I3 grant from the same ministry and in November 2007, as an ICREA Research Professor, I founded the Lipid Trafficking and Disease Team (IDIBAPS).
+This research has been recognized with mentions such as the "City of Barcelona" Award.
+Besides, I am Associated Professor in the Department of Biomedical Sciences of the Medical School (UB).
+I combine research with teaching Biology in the Medical and Pharmacy Schools (UB) and Biomedical Sciences in Grades and PhD Masters (UB and IDIBAPS).